-During the previous redistricting process, the Office of Board Governance requested an opinion from the Office of the City Attorney regarding the criteria that the Board may establish for redrawing its districts.
-A copy of that opinion was provided to board members as a part of the information used in the redistricting planning process.
+During the previous redistricting process, the Office of Board Governance requested an opinion from the City Attorney's office regarding the criteria that the Board may establish for redrawing its districts.
+A copy of that opinion will be provided to board members as a part of the information used in the redistricting planning process.

-Redistricting Process, January/February 2022
+Redistricting Process Update, January 2022

-The following is being provided for informational purposes:
+The following update is being provided for informational purposes.

 The City of Milwaukee's Common Council completed its aldermanic redistricting process on January 18, 2022.
 The Milwaukee Board of School Directors has 60 days from that date to act on and to complete a plan for redistricting.
-The schedule below was presented for the Board's consideration at the January 25, 2022, meeting of the Committee on Strategic Planning and Budget.
+The schedule below is being presented for the Board's consideration.

-The process for the Milwaukee Board of School Directors to complete its reapportionment and redistricting includes two public hearings, a presentation from the City of Milwaukee Legislative Reference Bureau (LRB) of proposed maps for redistricting, meetings between board members and representatives of the LRB, and individual Board district townhall meetings.
-The newly-proposed district maps are also be made public before final adoption.
+The process for the Milwaukee Board of School Directors to complete its reapportionment and redistricting includes two public hearings inclusive of a presentation from the City of Milwaukee's Legislative Reference Bureau of proposed maps for redistricting, meetings between board members and the Legislative Reference Bureau regarding individual districts' maps, and publication of newly-proposed district maps before final adoption.

-Reapportionment/Redistricting Schedule
+Proposed Reapportionment/Redistricting Schedule

-The Office of Board Governance presented the Board with the following timeline, which adheres to state statutes:
+At this time, the Office of Board Governance is presenting the Board with the following proposed timeline, which adheres to state statutes: